See all trips that visit Angkor Wat

 For more information on the the Meta House gallery, click here.

-Located inside the Angkor National Park just north of Siam Reap, this museum was founded by Aki Ra, a former child-soldier who personally removed and defused mines he had been forced to plant.
+Located inside the Angkor National Park just north of Siem Reap, this museum was founded by Aki Ra, a former child-soldier who personally removed and defused mines he had been forced to plant.
 It exhibits his own collection of mines, and doubles as a charity and support centre for landmine victims.

 For more information on the Cambodia Landmine Museum, click here.